christofmuc/KnobKraft-orm/adaptions/Adaptation Programming Guide.md

 ### Requesting a full bank dump

 You guessed it by now, you need to create a MIDI message that will make the synth send us the requested bank.
 Here is an example for the Korg MS2000/microKorg, where the operation is called Program Data Dump Request.
-We can ignore the bank parameter here, as the MS2000 effectivly has only one bank:
+We can ignore the bank parameter here, as the MS2000 effectively has only one bank:

     def createBankDumpRequest(channel, bank):
         return [0xf0, 0x42, 0x30 | (channel & 0x0f), 0x58, 0x1c, 0xf7]